jorgego11/aiopslabs/docs/integration.md

 ## Connecting to the CP4WAIOps console

+To run this Lab, make sure that you use the Chrome or Firefox browser and that the language in your browser settings is set to *English*.
 Lets start by connecting to the CP4WAIOps console.
 Use the URL and login credentials given by your Lab coordinator.
-You will see the console home page as shown below.
+You will see the console Home page as shown below.

 * Note that the Lab environments use self signed certificates.
 During login the browser will ask you to accept the risk.
-You will get two prompts.
+You will probably get two prompts to accept the risk.

-* On the login page, do not select OpenShift authentication, select **IBM provided credentials (admin only)** instead.
+* On the login page, select **IBM provided credentials (admin only)**.

 * As you go to different new pages in the environment, you will see the *Page Tour* pop-up.
 Feel free to follow them.